Currie, Edinburgh: Local History Society

 Currie and District Local History Society meets 12 times a year and has speakers on all aspects of the area.

 The society meets every first and third Monday in the month and their year starts in October.

 The venue is in the Gibson Craig Hall on the Lanark Road in Currie.

-Publications
+Media

-C&B News – originally Currie & Balerno News – is a volunteer-led “local community news magazine” (available in print and as a downloadable PDF) covering Currie and neighbouring Balerno, Juniper Green, Baberton Mains and Colinton.
+C&B News – originally Currie & Balerno News – is a monthly volunteer-run “local community news magazine” (available in print and as a downloadable PDF) covering Currie and neighbouring Balerno, Juniper Green, Baberton Mains and Colinton.
 Originally launched in February 1976, and published 10 times a year, the magazine features local news and articles, contributions from local political representatives, and updates on local planning issues—all voluntarily submitted by local residents.
-The magazine published its 500th issue in October 2024.
+The magazine published its 500th issue in October 2024and celebrated its 50th anniversary in February 2026.

-A bespoke edition of the “lifestyle and community magazine” Konect is delivered to households in Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Ratho.
+A bespoke edition of the “lifestyle and community magazine” Konect is delivered to households in Currie as well as neighbouring Balerno, Juniper Green, Baberton Mains and Ratho.